torproject/onionbalance/docs/tutorial.md

     to your `torrc` file as explained above.

-The points 2. and 3. above are **extremely important** and if you didn't do them correctly, nothing is gonna work.
+The points 2. and 3. above are **extremely important** and if you didn't do them correctly, nothing is going to work.
 If you want to ensure that you did things correctly, start up Tor, and check that your *notice* log file includes the following line:

     [notice] ob_option_parse(): Onionbalance: MasterOnionAddress dpkhemrbs3oiv2fww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.onion registered

 If you don't see that, then something went wrong.
 Please try again from the beginning of this section till you make it!
-This is the hardest part of the guide too, so if you can do that you can do anything (fwiw, we are at 75% of the whole procedure right now).
+This is the hardest part of the guide too, so if you can do that you can do anything (by the way, we are at 75% of the whole procedure right now).

 After you get that, also make sure that your instances are directly reachable (e.g. using Tor browser).
-If they are not reachable, then onionbalance won't be able to see them either and things are not gonna work.
+If they are not reachable, then Onionbalance won't be able to see them either and things are not going to work.

 OK, you are done with this backend instance!
-Now do the same for the other backend instances and note down the onion addresses of your backend instances because we are gonna need them for the next and final step.
+Now do the same for the other backend instances and note down the onion addresses of your backend instances because we'll need them for the next and final step.

 ### Step 4: Start onionbalance!